JavaD0j0/job-application-tracker/README.md

 3. **Incorrect Insights**:
    - Verify that column names and data are correctly entered in your Excel file.
 Incorrect or missing data may affect the analysis.

-## Contact Support

-If you encounter issues or have questions about using the tool, please contact support at **support@your-website-url.com**.